 Oxygen data is also systematically delayed with respect to pressure.
-The two primary causes are the long time constant of the oxygen sensor (for the SBE 43, ranging from 2 seconds at 25 °C to approximately 5 seconds at 0 °C) and an additional delay from the transit time of water in the pumped plumbing line.
+The two primary causes are the long time constant of the oxygen sensor (ranging from 2 seconds at 25 °C to approximately 5 seconds at 0 °C) and an additional delay from the transit time of water in the pumped plumbing line.
 As with temperature and conductivity, you can compensate for this delay by shifting oxygen data relative to pressure.
-Typical advances for the SBE 43, 13, or 23 are:
+Typical advances are:

 Instrument Advance of Oxygen Relative to Pressure (seconds)

 9plus +2 to +5

 19plus +3 to +7

-19 (not plus) +3 to +7 (pumped), +1 to +5 (unpumped)
+19 (not plus) +3 to $+7$ (pumped), $+1$ to $+5$ (unpumped)

 25 +3 to +7